 Goal/Performance Measure #1: Develop, fund and deliver high quality consumer and investor education programs designed to appeal to specific demographics.
 The strategies for this goal include providing staff with the data, training and tools required to deliver education to high school and middle school, young adult, middle aged and senior adults concerning appropriate automobile, home and property insurance coverage, life insurance and retirement planning coverage, health insurance options, investments, and fraud prevention.

-Performance Target 1(a): Educate Iowans about how to avoid becoming victims of fraud in FY19 by holding at least 6 town hall events for 1200 attendees with complementary editorials tours and letters to the editor; continue Iowa Fraud Fighters website with refreshed content with a goal of more than 16,000 page views; revise and continue a targeted digital ad campaign utilizing Google Display, Google Video, Facebook Image Ads, Facebook Video, Twitter Web Cards and Twitter Video Cards with a combined target of over 4 million impressions; initiate a program to train RSVP volunteers to present the Iowa Fraud Fighters program, with a goal of holding 6 training events.
+Performance Target 1(a): Educate Iowans about how to avoid becoming victims of fraud in FY20 by holding at least 6 town hall events for 1200 attendees with complementary editorials tours and letters to the editor; continue Iowa Fraud Fighters website with refreshed content with a goal of more than 16,000 page views; revise and continue a targeted digital ad campaign utilizing Google Display, Google Video, Facebook Image Ads, Facebook Video, Twitter Web Cards and Twitter Video Cards with a combined target of over 4 million impressions; continue a program to train RSVP volunteers to present the Iowa Fraud Fighters program, with a goal of holding 6 training events.

 Results: The Division continued its "Iowa Fraud Fighters" campaign, a joint agency effort that provides Iowans the opportunity to learn of various state resources available to assist Iowans and to help educate Iowans about how to avoid becoming victims of fraud.
-In FY19, the Iowa Fraud Fighters program visited six cities around the state to provide town hall educational sessions with 1230 RSVPs and 966 attendees jointly with SHIIP, the Attorney General's office and the IID legal staff in lieu of Department on Aging.
-Townhalls included several smaller markets.
-The website page receive 238,202 views and 2.05 million impressions.
+In FY20, the Iowa Fraud Fighters program existed on a smaller and virtual level with five in person events reaching approximately 155 Iowa consumers and one virtual event reaching 5 Iowa consumers during a live Facebook event.
+The updated website page received 238,202 views and 2.05 million impressions.